-- Earn a minimum of 120 credits - Complete at least 40 credits of general education and pre-requisite courses - Maintain a minimum cumulative GPA of a 2.7 - Achieve a C or better in all didactic/laboratory coursework - Earn a Pass grade on all clinical courses.
-[Only for Entry Into Practice BSRT] - Pass grade on the NBRC secure Therapist Multiple Choice (TMC SAE) tests.
+- Earn a minimum of 120 credits - Complete at least 40 credits of general education and pre-requisite courses - Maintain a minimum cumulative GPA of a 3.0 - Achieve a C or better in all didactic/laboratory coursework - Earn a Pass grade on all clinical courses.
+[Only for Entry Into Practice BSRT] - Completion of NBRC secure Therapist Multiple Choice (TMC SAE) tests.
 [Only for Entry Into Practice BSRT] - Meet all financial obligations to the University - Complete all University graduation application requirements